Peter Burke (historian)

 Ulick Peter Burke (born 16 August 1937) is a British polymath, historian and professor.

+Early life and education

-He was born to a Roman Catholic father and Jewish mother (who later converted to Roman Catholicism).
+Peter Burke was born to a Roman Catholic father and Jewish mother (who later converted to Roman Catholicism).
 He was educated at St Ignatius College, Enfield, a Jesuit school, before completing his undergraduate and doctoral studies at St John's College and St Antony's College, University of Oxford.

+Career

-From 1962 to 1979, he was a member of the School of European Studies at University of Sussex, before moving to the University of Cambridge, where he holds the title of professor emeritus of cultural history and fellow of Emmanuel College, Cambridge.
-Burke is celebrated as a historian not only of the early modern era, but one who emphasizes the relevance of social and cultural history to modern issues.
-He is married to the Brazilian historian Maria Lúcia Garcia Pallares-Burke who is the author of two books (in one of which she collaborated with her husband).
+From 1962 to 1979, Burke was a member of the School of European Studies at University of Sussex, before moving to the University of Cambridge, where he holds the title of professor emeritus of cultural history and fellow of Emmanuel College, Cambridge.
+Burke is celebrated as a historian of the early modern era who emphasizes the relevance of social and cultural history to modern issues.

 Burke is not only known for his work on the Modern Age but also for his research on cultural history across its entire spectrum.
 As a polyglot, he has managed on the one hand to incorporate information from a good part of Europe and has also achieved good diffusion of his books.
 They have been translated into more than thirty languages.
-In 1998, he was awarded the Erasmus Medal of the European Academy, and is an honorary doctorate from the Universities of Lund, Copenhagen and Bucharest.
+In 1998, he was awarded the Erasmus Medal of the European Academy, and he holds honorary doctorates from the Universities of Lund, Copenhagen and Bucharest.

-Works
+Personal and family

+Burke is married to the Brazilian historian Maria Lúcia Garcia Pallares-Burke who is the author of two books (in one of which she collaborated with her husband).

+Selected publications

 Among his most important works are: